Iceland Travel Safety Information

 In the event that you test positive, you may be offered to undergo further tests to determine whether or not you have an active Covid-19 infection.
 In the case of an active infection, you will be required to self-isolate and will be provided with accommodation at a specialised isolation centre at no cost to you.
 Read more details on isolation requirements here .

-As part of our Book With Confidence Plan, Nordic Visitor also offers exclusive guarantees that protect your tour payment.
-You will also have access to our 24/7 customer helpline for support from our local travel consultants.
+During this time, you will have access to Nordic Visitor's 24/7 customer helpline for support from our local travel consultants.

 Yes.
-Our consultants are organising trips for customers who are booking for summer 2020, starting from 15 June.
-You can also choose from a variety of winter tours, including our popular New Year’s Eve experiences and northern lights packages.
+Our consultants have organised many trips for customers who are booking for summer 2021, with an Early Bird discount currently available.
+You can also choose from a selection of winter tours from January to April 2021..

-If you’re considering overseas travel in 2021 instead, we are currently taking bookings for a variety of tours in all of our destinations.
+If you’re considering overseas travel in 2022 instead, we are currently taking bookings for Self-Drive and Privately Guided tours, wherever these are available in our destinations.
+Selected Guided Small Groups packages are also available in 2022.

-Through our Book with Confidence programme, you will not lose money on your Nordic Visitor tour.
-You can alter your booking dates on one occasion with no change fees, or you can cancel and receive your payment back as a combination of refund and travel credit.
+Through our Book With Confidence programme, you will not lose money on your Nordic Visitor tour.
+You can alter your booking dates on one occasion with no change fees, or you can cancel and receive your payment back as a combination of refund and travel credit, depending on the amount of notice provided.
+See our Booking Terms for more information.

 You can expect some changes, but some of them could be beneficial.
 The way that people travel will naturally change for a while.
 This brings a few positive points such as fewer crowds at major attractions, as well as quieter roads and landscapes.
 One of the unique benefits of Iceland is that nature is always open.